NI estate agent reveals most commonly asked question by viewers

-NI houses prices up by 10%: estate agent reveals most commonly asked question by viewers
+NI house prices up by 10%: estate agent reveals most commonly asked question by viewers

-As Northern Ireland’s house market continues to experience a post-lockdown boom, a local estate agent revealed the most common question asked by property viewers.
+As Northern Ireland’s housing market continues to experience a post-lockdown boom, a local estate agent revealed the most common question asked by property viewers.

 “What’s the internet like here – that’s the first question I get asked,” said Scott Edmondson of Country Estates in Ballymena.